askomics/flaskomics/docs/query.md

     3) Select entity B
     4) Select attribute B1 for entity B

-!!! info
+!!! note "Info"
     You can create multiple *minus* nodes starting from the same entity.
-Instances that match any of the sub-queries will be removed.
+Instances that match **any** of the sub-queries will be removed.

     - I want to remove instances that match *condition A*
     - I also want to remove instances that match *condition B*

-    <i class="fa fa-warning"></i> This is not the same as removing instances that match *condition A* **and** *condition B*.
+    <i class="fa fa-warning"></i> This is not the same as removing instances that match *condition A* **and** *condition B* <i class="fa fa-warning"></i>
     To do so, you will need to add conditions to an existing *minus* node instead of creating a new one.

 !!!
 Warning
     While nested MINUS nodes are possible, the generated query might not be what you would expect.
-Make sure to check the generated SPARQL query in the results page if the results are strange.
+Make sure to check the generated SPARQL query in the results page if the results are not what you expected.

 ## UNION node